alifwahid/alifwahid.github.io/_posts/2018-08-29-the-waterproof-parcel.md

 widespread, and better understood, than software development.
 The entire practice of writing code is an exercise in *deliberate ignorance*, which is what abstracting really is.
-In fact, abstracting is a fine art in the land of software development, whereby notions of beauty and elegance are directly associated with ignoring the right amount of detail.
+In fact, abstracting is a fine art in the land of software development, where notions of beauty and elegance are directly associated with ignoring the right amount of detail.
 Think of your favourite Impressionist painting for an analogy.